Aircraft Depreciation – Everything You Need To KnowJanuary 23, 2020

 - Generally Accepted Accounting Principles (GAAP): The period of recovery that businesses use for financial reporting.
 GAAP governs the format and content of balance sheets, income statements, and other financial reports.
 Note that the asset’s actual useable lifetime acts as the recovery period.

-Annually, you must resolve the conflicts between your MACRS and GAAP depreciation results to ensure correct tax payments.
+Each year you must resolve the conflicts between your MACRS and GAAP depreciation results to ensure correct tax payments.

 All depreciation methods share these steps: